 Attracting Hummers is also very easy and will bring hours of pleasure.

-As in many other instances in nature, the male Hummer is more brightly coloured than the female.
+As in many other instances in nature, the male Hummer is more brightly colored than the female.

 But the male has a brilliant red throat and white-collar encircling his neck, which the female lacks.

-During courtship, the male uses his colourful parts of his body to attract a female.
+During courtship, the male uses his colorful parts of his body to attract a female.

 He swoops back and forth in front of the female catching the light on his throat feathers causing them to flash and glow.

-The colour and movement is very attractive to the female.
+The color and movement is very attractive to the female.